DLR-RB/mosdl/README.md

 MOSDL - Mission Operations Service Description Language
 =======================================================

-MOSDL is a language that can be used to specify [CCSDS MO services](https://ccsdsmo.github.io/).
+MOSDL is a language that can be used to specify [CCSDS Mission Operations (MO) services](https://ccsdsmo.github.io/).
 It is similar to the *interface definition languages* of other remote procedure call systems (RPC) like [Google gRPC](https://grpc.io/) or [Apache Thrift](https://thrift.apache.org/).
+For a detailed description of the service description primitives refer to [CCSDS 521.0-B-2 MO Message Abstraction Layer](https://public.ccsds.org/Pubs/521x0b2e1.pdf).

 The standardized service description format of CCSDS MO services is an XML format described by an [XML Schema](https://sanaregistry.org/r/moschemas).
 However, these XML documents can be difficult to edit, iterate and reason about.
 MOSDL provides an alternative to the CCSDS MO XML format.
 MOSDL documents can be compiled to standards-compliant XML documents using the compiler contained in this project.
 It is also possible to transform CCSDS MO XML documents back to MOSDL documents.

 Besides transforming MO specifications from one representation to another this project can also be used for generating other artifacts from these specifications: This project ships with a generator which creates XML Schema documents for data structures contained in MO specifications.
+Generated XML Schema documents conform to standard [CCSDS 524.3-B-1 MO-MAL Binding to HTTP Transport and XML Encoding](https://public.ccsds.org/Pubs/524x3b1.pdf).

 MOSDL has been developed at the German Space Operations Center GSOC, which is part of [DLR, the German Aerospace Center](https://www.dlr.de/).